 If you offer personal protection dogs for sale, you want to make sure that you are offering the best and healthiest dogs.
-And, you know that safe guarding their health will ensure that they live as healthy and long a life as possible.
+And, you know that safeguarding their health will ensure that they live a healthy and long a life as possible.
 What would you be willing to do to keep them healthy?
 Would you change their diet?
 Would you research the best medical treatments?
 There are a few things you can do to develop a routine of natural health for your protection dogs to ensure the best health.
 Here are five things that you can do to keep your personal protection dogs in top form.

 1. Give Your Dog a Natural Diet

 Most dog foods are pretty heavy on starch and highly processed grains.
 They are cheap, they create bulk and they help to keep the other ingredients in the food together.
-Somewhere between 30% and 60% of your dogs food is made from this kind of starch.
+Somewhere between 30% and 60% of your dogs, food is made from this kind of starch.
 Unfortunately, those starchy processed grains are not the best thing for your dog.
 Here’s why.

 - Mycotoxins are a by-product of mold which can taint certain crops at any point in time from before the harvest until after they have been processed.
 These mycotoxins can be damaging to dogs and can even cause cancer.
 It may, then, be quite shocking to learn that a 2015 study in Animal Feed Science and Technology found that almost all pet foods from low-end to high-end were contaminated with mycotoxins.